nalimuradov/clickbait/README.md

 # YouTube View Predictor

-Regressor that gauges how successful a YouTube video title and thumbnail will be in garnering views.
+Regressor that gauges how successful a YouTube video title and thumbnail will be in getting views.

 https://nariman.herokuapp.com/

 **Can take up to 30 seconds to load.**
-Some parts of the project such as the models or data are not in the repo due to size/privacy issues.
+Many parts of the project such as the models or data are not in the repo due to size/privacy issues.

 ##  Predicting the Success of a YouTube Video